 Hence, the square root of 25 is 5.

 There is no actual mathematical calculation involved in the Estimation Method.
-In this, you have to guess the value.
+In this, you need to guess the value.
 However, this method is not recommended if you want accurate results.
 For approximation, you can surely go for it.
-It is time-consuming as well as prone to errors.
+Also, it's time-consuming as well as prone to errors.

 Above all methods are just for your knowledge gain.
 You don't need to calculate the square root manually.
-Just keep our Square root calculator handy.
-It will make your work easy, fast, and accurate.
+Just keep our square root calculator handy.
+It will make your work easy, fast, and more accurate.
 Also, it will save you time and effort.

 This section explains how you can use the calculator to find the roots.
 As mentioned above, this tool is very easy to use.
 So, you will never find any difficulty while using it.